 Electric utilities rely on rail transportation to move the vast majority of coal from mine mouths to power plants.
 Many coal-burning electric utilities have no choice but to receive coal shipments from only one rail carrier, and thus are subject to monopolistic behavior.
 As a result, these rail customers are unable to negotiate the terms of their rail transportation in an open and competitive market.
 These “captive” rail customers are charged higher rail rates while customers with more than one viable transportation option pay lower, competitively priced rates.
 Over the past several years, rail customers also have experienced numerous service and reliability problems, with no relief.

-Thirty percent of the nation’s electricity is generated from coal, the vast majority of which is transported by rail.
+Just under thirty percent of the nation’s electricity is generated from coal, the vast majority of which is transported by rail.
 A substantial amount of that coal has only one option for railroad transportation for at least a portion of its shipment.
 Thus, a large amount of the coal used to generate electricity in the U.S. is “captive” to a single railroad for transportation.
-The transportation costs for shipping that coal reflect the monopoly power of the carrier, and are therefore frequently unreasonably high.
+The transportation costs for shipping that coal reflect the monopoly power of the carrier and are therefore frequently unreasonably high.
 While public power’s interests relate to the movement of coal, this issue is by no means restricted to coal shippers.
 A variety of shippers, from farmers to chemical manufacturers to defense contractors, have experienced these same problems.

 The monopoly power of the railroads over captive shippers has grown dramatically in the last 36 years.
 Since 1980, the industry has been reduced from 42 major carriers to five, with 95 percent of the market share dominated by four carriers.
 In 1995, Congress abolished the Interstate Commerce Commission and gave the newly created STB authority over the rail industry for mergers, rate and service disputes, and construction, operation, and/or abandonment of railroad lines.
 Since its creation, the STB has failed to use the legal and regulatory mechanisms at its disposal to protect rail customers from monopolistic practices by railroads.
 As a result, many rail customers have simply foregone filing rate cases at the STB due to the low probability of success, as well as the high costs of filing and litigation.
 These problems can be resolved by reforms to the STB process and by subjecting railroads to the major provisions of two major federal antitrust laws, the Sherman Act and Clayton Act.
 Railroads are uniquely exempt from the nation’s antitrust laws for mergers, consolidations, acquisitions, and pooling arrangements approved by the STB.
 These exemptions give railroads immunity from lawsuits filed by state attorneys general, the Department of Justice, and private citizens.
 These exemptions have allowed for a wide range of anticompetitive rail industry practices.